-ORDINANCE NO. 2020-315 OF 25 MARCH 2020 ON THE FINANCIAL CONDITIONS FOR THE CANCELLATION OF CERTAIN TOURIST TRAVEL AND HOLIDAY PACKAGE CONTRACTS IN THE EVENT OF EXCEPTIONAL AND UNAVOIDABLE CIRCUMSTANCES OR FORCE MAJEURE
+ORDINANCE NO. 2020-315 OF 25 MARCH 2020 ON THE FINANCIAL CONDITIONS FOR THE CANCELLATION OF CERTAIN TOURIST TRAVEL AND HOLIDAY PACKAGE CONTRACTS

-Ordinance No. 2020-315 of 25 March 2020 (Ordonnance Contrats de Voyages et Séjours - Ordinance on tourist travel contracts and holiday package contracts) amends the obligations of tourism professionals, organisers or retailers, in order to allow them to offer their customers, for a given and limited period of time (after 1 March 2020 and before 15 September 2020 included), an identical or equivalent package to replace their cancelled trip, or a credit they can use in the next 18 months.
+Ordinance No. 2020-315 of 25 March 2020 (Ordonnance Contrats de Voyages et Séjours - Ordinance on tourist travel contracts and holiday package contracts) amends the obligations of tourism professionals, organisers or retailers, in order to allow them to offer their customers, for a given and limited period of time (after 1 March 2020 and before 15 September 2020 inclusive), an identical or equivalent package to replace their cancelled trip, or a credit they can use in the next 18 months.